 Missing Exams: If you are aware of scheduled UBC-sanctioned sport, travel, or a religious obligation that conflicts with the date of an exam, you must contact the instructor within the first two weeks of classes so that alternate arrangements can be made.
 It is your responsibility to coordinate with the instructor on a suitable concession within one week of the original exam date (unless your circumstance warrants a longer period).
 If you miss an exam for any other reason, you will receive a "0" on the exam.
-Please carefully assess your ability to attend the exams prior to the drop deadlines (check the Course Drop/Withdrawal Dates at http:// www.calendar.ubc.ca/vancouver/index.cfm?page=deadlines).
+Please carefully assess your ability to attend the exams prior to the drop deadlines (check this link for: Course Drop/Withdrawal Dates).